devongarde/ssc/README.txt

-ssc analyses static X/HTML snippets, files and sites:
+ssc analyses static websites at source:
-- HTML living standard, Jan 2005 to Aug 2025
+- HTML living standard, Jan 2005 to Oct 2025
 - HTML Tags/1.0/+/2.0/3.0/3.2/4.00/4.01/5.0/5.1/5.2/5.3-draft
 - CSS 1/2.0/2.1/2.2-draft, 2007-2024 snapshots, more
 - SVG 1.0/1.1/1.2 Tiny/1.2 Full/2.0/2.x-draft
 - MathML 1/2/3/core/4-draft
 - XHTML 1.0/1.1/2.0/5.x
-- WebVTT
+- ads.txt, ATOM, robots.txt, security.txt, WebVTT
-- a simple hint of JSON-LD
+- most of ATOM, JSON-LD, RSL, RSS
 - finds broken links
 - server side includes, mostly
 - many ontologies

 with opinions on:
-- standard english where dialect is required
+- contradictory flavours/flavors of english
 - legal but inefficient HTML
 - abhorrent rudeness such as AUTOPLAY on <VIDEO>

 It does NOT:
 - analyse or understand scripts
-- but for XHTML, analyse or understand XML or derivatives
+- except as noted above, analyse or understand XML or derivatives

 It can output:
 - 'repaired' HTML (not XHTML)